Swedish version coming soon

 Accommodation

 Accommodation is available for the students of Sankt Ignatios College programs such as Pastoral-Pedagogical Program, Religious Educator Program and on-campus programs related to the Tewahedo tradition.
-The cost for accommodation in the seminary is 2500 SEK per month for the first year.
-From the second until the fourth year of studies the cost for accommodation can vary from 3500 to 5000 SEK per month depending on the kind of accommodation.
+The cost for accommodation in the seminary is revised each year and can vary from 3500 to 5000 SEK per month.
 These fees include the cost of food.
 The fees are revised annually.
-Please check our website for the current costs.
+Please check with our office for the current costs.

 Student Aid